google-marketing-solutions/gps-sgtm-pantheon/sgtm/theia/README.md

 11. Add a triggering condition.
 We recommend firing on all pages or all events while doing testing to make sure you catch all potential errors.
 12. Save
+13. If logging to Cloud Logging follow the instructions below.

 ![Example Settings](./img/example_settings.png)

 Here you can see the resulting logs in preview mode.
 It shows what happens if you choose to group or not group logs: